BellowingMeadows/BellowingMeadows/README.md

 You are more than welcome to clone my project for whatever reason, just follow these steps:

-1. Scroll to the top of my repository and click on the Clone or download button.
+1. On GitHub, navigate to the main page of the repository.
-2. Decide whether you want to clone the project using HTTPS or an SSH key.
+2. Click on the **Code** dropdown, located next to Add file.
-3. For HTTPS: click on the checklist icon to the right of the URL.
+   * To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon to copy the link.
-4. For SSH key: first click on 'Use SSH' then click on the checklist icon to the right of the URL.
+   * To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the clipboard icon to copy the link.
+   * To clone the repository using GitHub CLI, click Use GitHub CLI, then click the clipboard icon to copy the link.
-5. Open the Terminal.
+3. Open the Terminal.
-6. Change the current working directory to the destination of the cloned directory.
+4. Change the current working directory to the location where you want the cloned directory.
-7. Type "git clone" and then paste the URL you copied earlier.
+5. Type *git clone*, and then paste the URL you copied earlier.
-8. Press Enter to create your local clone.
+6. Press **Enter** to create your local clone

+More in depth information about cloning repositories, including how to clone a repository using GitHub Desktop, can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits

 ### Content

+* The drawing of the band which appears as a hero image on the home page (and as album art on the music page) was kindly provided by Izi Thexton.

+* The band biography on about.html was written by Francis Kershaw.

 ### Media

+* All photos on gallery.html and about.html were taken by Francis Kershaw and Mike Kilcooley.

+* All songs which appear on index.html and music.html were written, recorded and produced by Francis Kershaw and Mike Kilcooley.

-### Acknowledements
+### Acknowledgements

+* JavaScript code snippet at the bottom of index.html which automatically closes the mobile nav bar (thus fixing a UX issue) was written by Marta Szymanska and can be found on this [MDB Page](https://mdbootstrap.com/support/general/auto-close-navbar-when-click-on-link-responsive-mode/).

+* Box shadow effects, applied to my *call to action* boxes and images, was researched from this [CSS-Tricks page](https://css-tricks.com/almanac/properties/b/box-shadow/).

+* I learnt how to apply, before then tweaking, the appear animation seen across all pages from this [YouTube video](https://www.youtube.com/watch?v=zHUpx90NerM&ab_channel=TraversyMedia) by [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) at around the 33 minute mark.

+* I found out how to remotely debug the site on my mobile phone by following the instructions on [this blog post](https://blog.campvanilla.com/debug-website-on-mobile-device-5c27c8809d39) by [Abinav Seelan](https://medium.com/@abinavseelan).

+* Loading attribute (loading="eager") which fixed the bug on my hero image for a few Android devices was found on this [GitHub repository](https://github.com/scott-little/lazyload) by [Scott Little](https://github.com/scott-little).

+* Information on how to remove the built-in SoundCloud iframe overlay on mobile devices (thus fixing a UX issue) was found on [this stack overlow page](https://stackoverflow.com/questions/39625513/soundcloud-embedded-player-on-mobile) on the answer posted by [Markus](https://stackoverflow.com/users/9507413/markus).

+A huge thank you to the following for their help and feedback during the development of this project:

+* The Slack community at the Code Institute for their invaluable user feedback.
+* My tutor Aaron Sinnott for helpful advice at several stages.
+* Mike Kilcooley for providing some extra photos for the gallery.
+* All of the mates of mine who took time to test the website once it was deployed.